Connect with a certified trainer for free

 Non-operative treatment

-If your shoulder fracture is non-displaced or very minimally displaced, your doctor will suggest non operative treatment.
+If your shoulder fracture is non-displaced or only minimally displaced, your doctor will usually recommend non-operative treatment.

-Non operative treatment for proximal humerus fractures include:
+Non-operative care for proximal humerus fractures may include:

-• Immobilization in a sling for 3-6 weeks
+• Immobilization: Wearing a sling for 3–6 weeks to allow the bone to heal properly.

-• Physical therapy or a home exercise program after the fracture has healed
+• Rehabilitation: Physical therapy or a home exercise program after healing to restore strength, flexibility, and range of motion.

 Surgical Treatment